FelixBehne/spacelytics/README.md

   </a>
   <h2 align="center">Spacelytics</h2>
   <p align="center">
-    An Awesome Web Application to Explore Statistics about SpaceX Operations.
+    A Web Application to Explore Statistics about SpaceX Operations.
     <br/>
     <br/>
     <a href="https://spacelytics.vercel.app"><strong>Explore the Demo »</strong></a>